 - “Data Mining: Practical Machine Learning Tools and Techniques” by Ian H. Witten and Eibe Frank: This book is a comprehensive introduction to data mining and machine learning, including a chapter on hierarchical clustering.

-Relataly articles on clustering:
+Relataly articles on clustering and machine learning

 - Simple Clustering using K-means in Python: This article gives an overview of cluster analysis with k-means.